MathavanPandi/Machine-Learning-projects/Breast Cancer Diagnostic Prediction/README.md

 - [Contact](#Contact)
 ## Dataset

-The dataset used for this project is sourced from Kaggle and contains detailed information about houses in Mumbai, including various features such as area size, number of bedrooms, location, etc. The dataset is available [here](https://www.kaggle.com/datasets/dravidvaishnav/mumbai-house-prices).
+The dataset used for this project is sourced from Kaggle and contains detailed information about The breast cancer diagnostic used in this project contains features computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
+The dataset is available [here](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data).

 ## Features

-- Linear Regression Model: Utilizes a linear regression algorithm for predicting house prices.
+- Data-driven Diagnosis: Utilizes machine learning algorithms to predict breast cancer diagnosis based on patient data.
-- Interactive Visualization: Visualizes prediction results through interactive plots.
+- Interactive Visualization: Visualizes model predictions and evaluation results through interactive plots for enhanced interpretation.
-- Data Preprocessing: Includes preprocessing steps such as handling missing values and encoding categorical features.
+- Data Preprocessing: Includes preprocessing steps such as handling missing values, encoding categorical features, and scaling numerical features to ensure data quality and model performance.

 ## Acknowledgements

- - The dataset used in this project was sourced from [Kaggle](https://www.kaggle.com/datasets/dravidvaishnav/mumbai-house-prices).
+ - The dataset used in this project was sourced from [Kaggle](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data).
  - The project relies on the [scikit-learn](https://scikit-learn.org/) library for machine learning functionalities.